ilskii/Portfolio/README.md

 # Portfolio
 This is my portfolio.

-Languages used: HTML, CSS and JavaScript.
+Markup languages used: HTML, CSS
+Programming languages uses: JavaScript.